rl-institut/SimBA/docs/source/modes.rst

 Other Optimization Functionality
 ###################################
 **Mandatory stations** can be attained to increase the optimization process.
 Mandatory stations are defined by being stations which are needed for a fully electrified system.
 To check if a station *Y* is a mandatory station can be easily attained by simulating the network with every station electrified except *Y*.
-If the system has vehicle socs which drop below the minimal soc (default value is 0) in this scenario, the station is mandatory.
+If the system has vehicle SoCs which drop below the minimal SoC (default value is 0) in this scenario, the station is mandatory.
 In the later exploration of best combinations of stations this station will be included in any case.

 **Impossible rotations** are rotations which given the settings are not possible to be run as opportunity chargers, given the vehicle properties, even when every station is electrified.
 Before starting an optimization it is recommended to remove these rotations from the optimization, since the optimizer will not reach the goal of full electrification.

 **Quick solver**
 Instead of using the regular SpiceEV solver for optimization the user can also choose the *quick* solver.
-This approximates the soc history of a vehicle by straight manipulation of the soc data and numeric approximations of the charged energy.
+This approximates the SoC history of a vehicle by straight manipulation of the SoC data and numeric approximations of the charged energy.
 Therefore small differences between solving a scenario with SpiceEV and the quick solver exist.
 For the quick solver to work, some assumptions have to be met as well

-* Depots charge the vehicles to 100% soc
+* Depots charge the vehicles to 100% SoC
 * Station electrification leads to unlimited charging points
 * Base scenario has no electrified opportunity stations
 * No grid connection power restrictions